CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 The combobox Backup of old logs allows to enable or disable the [feature](#oldLogsBackup).
 If it is enabled, you can also specify below in "Limit the number of backups" the maximum number of backups you want to keep.
 These settings only take effect at next NVDA startup when the backup takes place.

+<a id="settingsCopyReverseTranslation"></a>
+### Copy reverse translation to clipboard

+This option allows to choose if the [reverse translation command](#reverseTranslationCommand) also copies its result to the clipboard.

 ## Change log